The Art of Storytelling and Wedding Photography

 4 Expert tips for creating compelling photo stories

-Practicing the art of wedding photojournalism is challenging and demanding work.
+Creating artistic wedding photos that tell a story is challenging and demanding work.
 There is no script, no do-overs, and most aspects of the scene are simply out of your control — people often do the unexpected and lighting conditions change dramatically in seconds.
 In addition, weddings are emotionally charged and intimate celebrations that, as a documentary style photographer, require the delicate balance between getting the shot and staying out of the way.

 We also love to create unique and passionate portraits — where we are involved in picking the scene, controlling for lighting, and helping our clients to be together in that frame in a way that compliments who they are as a couple.
 Setting and place are also important.
 Artistic images of architecture, landscapes, and decor are important components of every wedding photo story.
 When combined, all of these different photographic styles compliment each other and contribute to gravity of the final photo story.

-Here are a few tips for creating authentic documentary style wedding photos.
+Below are a few tips for creating authentic and honest wedding photos that also tell a beautiful story.

 The entire process begins with planning.
 Asking the right questions and listening to your clients is vital.
 Absorbing little bits about their history and family and the choices they have made for their wedding all provide insights that inform my approach to photographing their story.
 No two weddings are the same.
 I always seek to find and photograph the qualities that reflect each couple’s individuality.